 For plugin programs, skip to Plugin Programs to learn more.
+For MPC X and MPC Live, these are available only while in Controller Mode.

 For MIDI programs and CV programs, skip to MIDI Programs and CV Programs to learn more.